DarkPrometheus/WordExpedition/README.md

 ## Missing Content

 Audio files for Spanish, English, and Russian in the currently available categories are still to be added.

+For French, there only are audios for the days of the week, and for the numbers there only are audios from 0 to 10.